terraform-provider-openstack/terraform-provider-openstack/website/docs/r/keymanager_secret_v1.html.markdown

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the V1 Keymanager client.
+* `region` - (Optional) The region in which to obtain the V1 KeyManager client.
-    A Keymanager client is needed to create a secret.
+    A KeyManager client is needed to create a secret.
 If omitted, the `region` argument of the provider is used.
 Changing this creates a new V1 secret.